 - Bronson Pinchot does this in a film called Second Sight, except it's an extremely elaborate dance they call the peepee dance.
 He plays a psychic who is channeling someone else who has to pee.

 - Mentioned in The Great Muppet Caper; Kermit, Fozzie and Gonzo are developing pictures to catch a jewel thief, but they do it in the Happiness Hotel's only restroom.
 As Pops says, "Catch him in another room!
-We got people dancin' up an' down on one leg out here!".
+People are dancin' up an' down on one leg out here!".
 This unfortunately leads to an Inconvenient Darkroom Illumination that ruins the trio's evidence.

 - In this 2004 German Made-for-TV Movie Prinzessin Macht Blau, the titular character does the jiggling-up-and-down variation of this trope.